 I am an assistant professor in the Department of Psychology, Philosophy and Religious Studies.
 For the past six years I've taught a variety of philosophy classes, but have focused mainly on Introduction to Business Ethics, which is a service course for the School of Business.
 Writing assignments are traditionally staples in philosophy courses, and they usually involve analyzing and critiquing ideas and passages in philosophical classics.
-Many of the introductory level philosophy classes - including business ethics classes - have exceptionally large enrollments, which estrict the range of possible writing assignments that a professor can reasonably grade.
+Many of the introductory level philosophy classes - including business ethics classes - have exceptionally large enrollments, which restrict the range of possible writing assignments that a professor can reasonably grade.
 In response to such challenges, I have introduced a variety of manageable writing assignments in high enrollment classes.
 One of these involves devising 100 to 200 study questions directed at the assigned, which require answers of only a few sentences each and can be graded by secretaries or student assistants.
 A second type of writing assignment involves a web comment board in which students need to post short comments and respond to other comments.
-Colleagues interested in more information on these projects should contact email@example.com.
+Colleagues interested in more information on these projects should contact firstname.lastname@example.org.

 Who We Are